 Our ongoing work with families focuses the value of making together in early years.

-Our ongoing Making For Change project is a social action programme for young people 16-25.
+Our ongoing Making For Climate Change project is a social action programme for young people 16-25.
 Using Craftivism (craft + activism) as a focus, it facilitates young people to develop a sense of agency and motivation to campaign for change and become more active in their communities.

 Shelanu Women’s Craft Collective will continue developing as a social enterprise, transitioning migrant and refugee women from participants to creative producers diversifying the marketplace.
 We will widen our participatory programme in partnership with key voluntary sector groups across Birmingham targeting economically inactive and socially isolated women through the Women’s Maker Movement project.